andredsferreira/andre-kb/md_notes/cnet/cnet-ip.md

 ![](images/cnet-ip-01.png)

+When there are no options (which is very common), the header length is exactly 20 bytes.
+This means the value of IHL is 5 (the IHL counts the header size in 4 bytes (32 bits) increment).

 ## Internet Minimum MTU: 576 Bytes

 Defined in RFC 791 routers must handle a MTU of 576 Bytes.
 Even if the local MTU